pavlosaim/mapvisual/README.md

 MAPvisual is a tool that creates and combines memory tracing and filtering proccesses to create data for the visualisation of memory access patterns through a user friendly GUI.
 At the moment:

--You can visualise the complete execution of the executable, and see it on a 3D plot, containing information about Addresses, Array (or Variable), Occurence Index and a Heat Map according to time of appearance.
+-You can visualise the complete execution of the executable, and see it on a 3D plot, containing information about Addresses, Array (or Variable), Occurrence Index and a Heat Map according to time of appearance.

 -You can visualise a specific 2x2 Array, and see it as inserted on a 3D plot, where every position is determined through (i, j) (or z, x).
-  Axis contain information about Row index, Col index, Occurence Index (y axis) and a Heat Map according to time of appearance.
+Axis contain information about Row index, Col index, Occurrence Index (y axis) and a Heat Map according to time of appearance.

--You can visualise a 3x3 Array with i, j, k (z, x, y respectivly) on axis and a heat map on time of appearance.
-  On 3x3 array visualisation we dont take in consideration occurrence index.
+-You can visualise a 3x3 Array with i, j, k (z, x, y respectively) on axis and a heat map on time of appearance.
+On 3x3 array visualisation we do not take in consideration occurrence index.

 -Memory Activity Graph of operations (Store, Load and Modify) on a 2D plot, Y-axis contains Variables and X-axis Time.

 -Complete analysis with addresses and occurrences on GUI.